A new method to retrieve the star formation history from white dwarf luminosity functions -- an application to the Gaia catalogue of nearby stars: Data Availability

 \section{Data Availability}

 The source code underlying this article, as well as all the data sufficient to reproduce all of the figures in this article are available on GitHub, at \url{https://github.com/cylammarco/SFH-WDLF-article}.
-Two tables are available in the appendix for the magnitude resolution~(Fig.~\ref{fig:magnitude_resolution}) and the WDLFs sampled at those magnitude bins~(Fig.~\ref{fig:sfh_optimal}).
+Three tables are available in the appendix for the magnitude resolution~(Fig.~\ref{fig:magnitude_resolution}), the WDLFs sampled at those magnitude bins~(Fig.~\ref{fig:sfh_optimal}), and the SFHs~(Fig.~\ref{fig:sfh_optimal} \& \ref{fig:bootstrap_mean}).